prof3ssorSt3v3/mad9034/docs/modules/week11/README.md

 By the end of this week, students will:

-- Choose the tool you will use for your final design
+- Use Figma for your final design
 - Learn how to shift from low fidelity to high fidelity designs.
 - Identify risks/unknowns and how to proceed